drevops/vortex/.drevops/docs/content/introduction/faqs.md

 ## How easy is it to upgrade DrevOps?

 We provide a command to update DrevOps to the latest version.
 However, any changes and adjustments made for your project would need to be manually resolved.

-This is a trade-off between having an upgradable project template (where you have full control) and a dependency package (where someone else has full control of the code that drives your project).
+This is a trade-off between having an upgradable project template, where you have full control, and a dependency package, where someone else has full control of the code that drives your project.

 ## How easy is it choose the features that I need?